sonyerg/sonyerg/README.md

-### Hello! 🎉 I'm Erickson, an aspiring front-end developer, eager to dive into the thrilling and dynamic realm of programming! 🚀🌐
+### Hello! 🎉 I'm Erickson, an aspiring software developer, eager to dive into the thrilling and dynamic realm of programming! 🚀🌐

-- ⚡My tech stack: React, NextJS, Tailwind CSS, Prisma, Supabase,Flutter.
+- ⚡My tech stack: React, NextJS, Tailwind CSS, NodeJS, MongoDB.
+- 📖 I’m currently learning NestJS.
 - 🔭 I’m currently looking for a job as a React/Next.JS Developer.
 - 📫 Reach me @ [LinkedIn/ericksonguinto](https://www.linkedin.com/in/ericksonguinto/) or [ericksonguinto.com](https://ericksonguinto.vercel.app/)